 One of the best for the money.
 Solid gas grill!
 Nothing like the quick convenience of a good gas grill.

 Some days we just need to keep the little things contained on the grill.
 Throw them all into a basket and grill from there.
 Easy-peasy.

 - 3 Tablespoons olive oil or grape seed oil

 - 2 cloves garlic , finely minced

 - salt ,to taste

 - Sliced crusty bread

-- After tomatoes are cooked, grill both sides of the bread till crispy.
+After tomatoes are cooked, grill both sides of the bread until crispy.

-- Spread ricotta cheese on slices of bread and top with tomatoes.
+Spread cheese on slices of bread and top with tomatoes.
 Remove stems if you want before serving.